Line-Up

 The Often Herd

-Bluegrass band The Often Herd transcend the traditional boundaries of the genre.
+The Often Herd transcend the traditional boundaries of bluegrass music.
 Although they might resemble an American string band, complete with driving energy, tight vocal harmonies and dazzling instrumental interplay, their vibrant, transatlantic sound is deeply coloured by their surroundings; the striking natural and industrial landscapes of Northern England.
 This unique approach won them the title of “Best European Bluegrass Band 2018” at the prestigious La Roche Bluegrass Festival in France.

 ^Back to Line-up^